 Gautam Baid, The Joys of Compounding

 Your career is a long-term investment, and like all valuable investments, it thrives when nurtured with the right strategies.
 Many professionals fall into the trap of ‘going with the flow’ instead of taking deliberate action.
-That’s where career development strategies for employees come in—because having a plan beats playing career roulette.
+That’s where career development strategies for employees come in—because having a plan beat playing career roulette.

 Think of it this way: if you were building a house, would you just throw bricks together and hope for the best?
 Nope.
 You’d need blueprints, materials, and a strong foundation.
 The same goes for career advancement strategies—without a structured approach, progress is haphazard and slow.